Santagata/Select_Test/README.md

 HYPHY installation depends on using cmake https://cmake.org/download/ https://cmake.org/install/

+Once you have updated your GCC library, you may need to keep the old library for other programs and system requirements.
+If so, when installing HYPHY you will need to specify the new GCC library location when using CMAKE.

+An example of the installation process would be (obviously your directories would be different).

+1) Install the newer version of the GCC libraries.
+2) Install Cmake.
+3) Install the latest version of HYPHY.

+4) tar xzvf /data/santagata/HYPHY/2.3.6.tar.gz.
+5) cd hyphy-2.3.6/
+6) cmake -DCMAKE_CXX_COMPILER=/data/gnu72/bin/g++ -DCMAKE_C_COMPILER=/data/gnu72/bin/gcc ./
+7) make HYPHYMP and then run ‘make install’. (edited)

+When running HYPHYMP for the first time you may get an error message that the program cannot find particular files in the new libraries.
+You may be able to overcome this issue with the following command telling HYPHYMP specifically where to look on your system for the files.

+error messages: HYPHYMP: /usr/lib64/libgomp.so.1: version `GOMP_4.0' not found (required by HYPHYMP)
+HYPHYMP: /usr/lib64/libstdc++.so.6: version `CXXABI_1.3.8' not found (required by HYPHYMP)
+HYPHYMP: /usr/lib64/libstdc++.so.6: version `CXXABI_1.3.9' not found (required by HYPHYMP)

+Tell HYPHYMP where these files are found. ‘export LD_LIBRARY_PATH=/data/gnu72/lib64:$LD_LIBRARY_PATH’

 There are several ways to batch run files using Hyphy and parse the resulting *.json files from BUSTED, aBSREL, and MEME analyses.
 One interesting additional option if you prefer Biopython can be found at https://github.com/sjspielman/phyphy.

 However I will suggest starting with a more simplistic approach using a shell script.